elastic/integrations/packages/problemchild/docs/README.md

 The Living off the Land Attack (LotL) Detection package contains a supervised machine learning model, called [ProblemChild and associated assets](https://www.elastic.co/security-labs/detecting-living-off-the-land-attacks-with-new-elastic-integration), which are used to detect living off the land (LotL) activity in your environment.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial or Platinum level subscription installed on your cluster before proceeding.
 This package is licensed under [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).

+## v2.0.0 and beyond

+v2.0.0 of the package introduces breaking changes, namely deprecating detection rules from the package.
+To continue receiving updates to LotL Detection, we recommend upgrading to v2.0.0 after doing the following:
+- Uninstall existing rules associated with this package: Navigate to **Security > Rules** and delete the following rules:
+    - Machine Learning Detected a Suspicious Windows Event Predicted to be Malicious Activity
+    - Unusual Process Spawned By a Host
+    - Suspicious Windows Process Cluster Spawned by a Host
+    - Machine Learning Detected a Suspicious Windows Event with a High Malicious Probability Score
+    - Suspicious Windows Process Cluster Spawned by a Parent Process
+    - Unusual Process Spawned By a User
+    - Unusual Process Spawned By a Parent Process
+    - Suspicious Windows Process Cluster Spawned by a User

+Depending on the version of the package you're using, you might also be able to search for the above rules using the tag `Living off the Land`.
+- Upgrade the LotL package to v2.0.0 using the steps [here](https://www.elastic.co/guide/en/fleet/current/upgrade-integration.html)
+- Install the new rules as described in the [Enable detection rules](#enable-detection-rules) section below

 ## Configuration

 To download the assets, click **Settings** > **Install Living off the Land Attack Detection assets**.

 Follow these instructions to ingest data with the ingest pipeline and enrich your indices with inference data.
 Then use the anomaly detection jobs in this package and associated rules in the Detection Engine, to detect LotL attacks.
 For more detailed information refer to [this](https://www.elastic.co/security-labs/detecting-living-off-the-land-attacks-with-new-elastic-integration) blog.

-**_Note_**: v2.0.0 of the package introduces breaking changes, namely deprecating detection rules from the package.
-To continue receiving updates to LotL Detection, we recommend uninstalling existing rules associated with this package, upgrading to v2.0.0, and installing the new rules as described in the [Enable detection rules](#enable-detection-rules) section below.

 ### Set up the ingest pipeline